garfix/nligems/data/wisber.md

 "The communication behavior of a system designed for consultation dialogs must be very flexible.
 Both partners may initiate new subdialogs, e.g., by asking for explanation or additional facts.
 In order to master this task a system must be able to infer the relevant intentions behind each user utterance.
 In WISBER those intentions are the basis for determining how the dialog will continue."

+ The chosen domain of application is financial investment.

 ~~~
 C: Hello, this is WISBER
 H: I have inherited 40000 DM and want to invest this sum.